hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 !!!
 Info

 In Figma, the `critical` Modal color is coupled with the `critical` Button color.
-However, in code, the Modal footer `yeilds` components passed to it and can accept any Button type or color.
+However, in code, the Modal footer `yields` components passed to it and can accept any Button type or color.
 We recommend matching the `critical` colors for both the Modal and Button components to better communicate the severity of a destructive action.
 !!!

 ## Size